wpafw/wpafw.org/readme.md

-# secret about page for wpafw's website oooo
+# secret readme page for wpafw's website oooo

 WPAFW's website runs on [Jekyll](https://jekyllrb.com/), and is hosted on [Github Pages](https://pages.github.com/).
 It uses [Bulma](https://bulma.io/) for layouts.